groonga/groonga/doc/source/contribution/documentation/introduction.md

 % open ../groonga.doc/doc/en/html/contribution/documentation/introduction.html
 ```

-## Translate documentation
+## Optional: Translate documentation

-After editing and previewing the Groonga documentation, the next important step is to translate the documents to make them accessible to a wider range of Groonga community users.
+After editing and previewing the Groonga documentation, an important, yet optional, step is to translate the documents to make them accessible to a wider range of Groonga community users.
 Translating into languages other than English ensures that non-English speakers can also understand the Groonga documentation.
 Follow these steps to translate Groonga documentation.

 1. Translate the documentation in `.edit.po` files